Skip to main content

 Their stories are the heartbeat of history that give life to memory, and these letters are everywhere, in private collections, libraries, archives, and museums across the country, waiting to be discovered by an interested public.

-This simple website was created as a free, uncomplicated, and time-saving introduction to the richness and value of historical sources, and as impetus for readers to explore history on their own.
+This simple website was created as a free, uncomplicated, and time-saving introduction to the richness and value of historical sources.

 Please join me as we study the past through the words of those who lived it, one life at a time, and thank you for being here.